-- Monthly supervision visits which focus on positive developments for the Foster Parent and young person in the foster family, as well as any areas of concern.
-Supervisions also enable the foster parent to ensure that the child's assessed needs are being met and the Care Plan is being adhered to.
-A record of supervision is provided to the Foster Parent and placed on their file following the supervision - Ongoing support and contact with Foster Parents and children in foster care through visits and telephone calls - Guidance and advice to the Foster Parent in relation to their Care of the children and young people - Identifying training and development needs and methods of developing the foster parent's skills and knowledge - as evidenced in the Foster Parents Personal Development Plan (PDP) - Liaising with other professionals who may be involved in the Care of the child or young person and contribute to formal Care Plans - Identify and help respond to Foster Parents training needs - Maintain accurate records of the progress of all matters relating to the Foster Parent and the child/young person placed, including outcomes.
+- Monthly supervision visits which focus on positive developments for the Foster Parent and young person, as well as any areas of concern.
+Supervisions also enable the Foster Parent to ensure that the child's assessed needs are being met and the Care Plan is being adhered to.
+A record of supervision is provided to the Foster Parent and placed on their file following the supervision - Ongoing support and contact with Foster Parents and children through visits and telephone calls - Guidance and advice to the Foster Parent in relation to their Care of the children and young people - Identifying training and development needs and methods of developing the foster parent's skills and knowledge - as evidenced in the Foster Parents Personal Development Plan (PDP) - Liaising with other professionals who may be involved in the Care of the child or young person and contribute to formal Care Plans - Identify and help respond to Foster Parents' training needs

+Maintain accurate records of the progress of all matters relating to the Foster Parent and the child/young person placed, including outcomes.

-Foster Parent Forums - Foster Parent Forums take place to enable Orange Grove Foster Parents to meet, socialise, share good practice, develop peer support and receive training and information from the agency.
+Foster Parent Forums - Foster Parents Forums take place to enable Orange Grove Foster Parents to meet, socialise, share good practice, develop peer support and receive training and information from the agency.